 Because risks can be so varied, a robust security risk assessment process should include:

 - Network scanning: A comprehensive scan of all your network's ports and other attack vectors.
 Read more about the dangers of open ports here.
-This should include Wi-Fi, Internet of Things and other wireless networks and will identify accessible hosts and network services (such as HTTP, FTP, SMTP, and POP-3).
+This should include Wi-Fi, Internet of Things (IoT) and other wireless networks and will identify accessible hosts and network services (such as HTTP, FTP, SMTP, and POP-3).

 - Internal weaknesses: Many organizations will opt to hire outside security consultants to test both personnel and security consultants from the outside.